 - Make room for growth – If there is no way for a prep cook to advance to a line cook, he will become discouraged and quit.
 If you are serious about keeping staff, you need to allow them room to grow and learn new skills.
 Rotate cooks among prep duties or line stations so your crew learns new skills and staff won’t have to quit for career development.

 - Reward restaurant kitchen staff – There are many ways to reward staff.
 Some owners like to arrange “field trips” to suppliers or local farms.
 Others prefer to have a fun holiday party, or let employees have a shift drink at the end of a night.
 Whether you prefer to give small rewards daily or large rewards seasonally, don’t be stingy here.
 This can go a long way toward creating a tight-knit community and keeping workers.

-Changing your kitchen culture takes time, so do not become frustrated if you still see high turnover.
-The more of these strategies you can incorporate, the more motivated your restaurant kitchen staff will be to stay.
-The peace of mind and increased profit this delivers is well worth the wait.
+Changing your kitchen culture to boost retention takes time, so do not become frustrated if you still see high turnover despite your efforts.
+The more of these strategies you can incorporate, the more motivated your restaurant kitchen staff will be to stay -- both during the pandemic and after it resolves.
+While increased profits and peace of mind may not be immediate, they’re well worth the wait.